-2023 Program Goals and Objectives
+2025 Program Goals and Objectives

-In 2023, the atrazine illegal- and legal-use inspection program will continue.
-Program goals are listed below.
+In 2025, the atrazine illegal-use inspection program will continue.
+2025 program goals are listed below.

-- At least one atrazine illegal-use inspection will be completed inside a PA for 13 of the 14 EES territories. - Two additional atrazine illegal-use inspections will be completed inside PAs in Portage and Columbia Counties to further evaluate atrazine concentrations observed in local groundwater samples. - At least one atrazine legal-use inspection will be completed for each EES territory. - A 2023 Summary Report will be completed at the end of the inspection season.
+- At least one atrazine illegal-use inspection will be completed inside a PA for 13 of the 14 EES territories. - Two additional atrazine illegal-use inspections will be completed inside PAs in Portage County (which was also completed in 2024) to further evaluate atrazine concentrations observed in local groundwater samples. - At least one atrazine legal-use inspection will be completed for each EES territory. - A 2025 Summary Report will be completed at the end of the inspection season.

-The Program Manager has provided a number of recommended fields for both atrazine illegal- and legal-use inspections for 2023 field selection.
-For 2023, a continual greater focus will be placed on fields within PAs where commercial applicators are used and where irrigation is used.
+The Program Manager has provided a number of recommended fields for atrazine illegal-use inspections for 2025 field selection.
+For 2025, a continual greater focus will be placed on fields within PAs where commercial applicators are used and where irrigation is used.